humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-12-11-are-your-mixins-ecmascript-5-compatible.md

         }
     }

-If you&#8217;re using a `mixin()` function, be sure to double check that it works with ECMAScript 5, and specifically with getters and setters.
+If you're using a `mixin()` function, be sure to double check that it works with ECMAScript 5, and specifically with getters and setters.
 Otherwise, you could find yourself running into errors like I did.

 **Update (12-December-2012)**: Fixed coding error.